Best Botanical Gardens to Visit in the UK

 What is Scotland’s best horticultural hotspot?
 The Royal Botanic Gardens Edinburgh

 Whether a local or a visitor, a trip to the Royal Botanic Garden Edinburgh (simply known as 'the Botanics' by locals) is not to be missed!
-Founded in 1670 by two young physicians studying medicinal plants, the garden moved location four times before settling in its current spot, just one mile north of the city centre.
+Founded in 1670 by two young physicians studying medicinal plants, the garden has moved location four times believe it or not, before settling into its current spot, just one mile north of the city centre.
 Its immense 72 acres of land is split into various different interlocking sections, with one of the most popular being the Chinese Hillside Garden, which transports visitors to the breath-taking landscapes of southwest China.
 An impressive 1,600 plants collected from this Chinese region now flourish in the garden.
 Other highlights include the Rock Garden, with its picturesque waterfall, as well as the Scottish Heath Garden that is well worth a visit!
 If you're bringing young children with you, we recommend entering by the West Gate, where you'll come across a small stand that sells bird food.
 However, don't be tricked into thinking these seeds are just for birds.
 The squirrels love them too, making them a fun way for kids to interact with animals up close!
-If you plan to set off solo to find some R&R though, Edinburgh's Royal Botanic Garden really is the ideal spot to unwind.
+If you're setting off solo though in quest of some R&R, Edinburgh's Royal Botanic Garden also makes for the ideal spot to unwind.
 Lay out your blanket under the tall, towering Redwood trees and enjoy the beautiful scents of nature, with Edinburgh's impressive skyline visible in the background.
 For the history-lovers among you, we suggest checking out the Queen Mother's memorial garden, inaugurated by the late Queen Elizabeth in 2006.
 And, if you're on the hunt for other things to do in and around Edinburgh, cast an eye at our guide to Scotland's top 5 towns and cities to visit, which features the capital itself alongside some other Scottish highlights.

 Image